you3quan2/youquan-blog/_posts/2020-03-31-start-aspnet-c-web.md

 ## Learning Outcomes
 In this tutorial, we will:
+- Familiarise with the components in Visual Studio, including **Solution Explorer**, **Toolbox**, **Properties** and **Project View**.
 - Learn how to to setup a one-page ASP.NET web application with Visual Studio.
-- Familiarise with the components in Visual Studio, including **Solution Explorer**, **Toolbox**, **Properties** and **Project View**.

 ## Why we need to learn this?
-I believe you are here because you want to learn ASP.NET Web Programming, and Microsoft Visual Studio is the tool which you must learn how to use as it is the defacto IDE for ASP.NET.
+I believe you are here because you want/have to learn [ASP.NET Web Programming](https://dotnet.microsoft.com/apps/aspnet).
+To learn ASP.NET, we need to use its defacto IDE - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).

 My experience tells me that it is always better to start by having a brief tour on the tool which we are going to use in developing a project.
-It is going to save a huge amount of time throughout our learning process later on.
-We can save the questions like: *Where is my toolbox?*, *Where is my button's properties?* etc.
+It is going to save a huge amount of time throughout our learning process later on if we first learn to master the tools.

 ## Requirements
 Microsoft Visual Studio (I am using the 2019 version).
 See [here](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) on how to download and install.